Gearing up for Annual Marketing Planning, Budgeting & Forecasting

 We can’t stress it enough – don’t forget data analysis!
 With accountability being the name of the game, CMOs allocated 9.2% of their total marketing expense budget on marketing analytics in 2017-2018, and this percentage will continue to grow.
 This significant budgetary commitment is grounded in CMOs’ understanding that analytics is central to delivering customer experience, identifying, understanding and growing customers, and measuring and optimizing marketing performance.

-Five Tips for Building Your 2019 Marketing Plan and Budget
+Five Tips for Building Your Annual Marketing Plan and Budget

 Understanding key marketing trends will help you take a forward-looking approach to building your budget.
-With this data in hand, here are some quick tips to building the best marketing plan and budget for 2019:
+With this data in hand, here are some quick tips to building the best marketing plan and budget for the year ahead:

 Tip# 1: Start with high level categorization.